 Q: Okay, but what about if I’m not an entry-level hire?

-If I’m a lateral hire, what could I do to increase my chances of being placed in the FIG team?
+If I’m a lateral hire, what could I do to increase my chances of being placed in the financial institutions group (FIG)?

 A: One of my favorite movie scenes is this one right here.
 You cannot arrive at the table with a “clean slate” when you go in for a FIG interview.